divyaprakash1845/Algorithmic-Options-Pricing-Fourier-Transform/README.md

 ---

-## 📌 Project Overview
+## Project Overview
-This repository contains a full computational implementation developed for the project **Algorithmic Option Pricing: Bridging Stochastic Calculus and Fourier Transforms** under **Stamatics Society, IIT Kanpur**.
+This repository contains a full computational implementation developed for the project **Algorithmic Option Pricing: Bridging Stochastic Calculus and Fourier Transforms** under **Stamatics , IIT Kanpur**.

 The main objective of this project was to explore how shifting option pricing problems from the time domain into the frequency domain allows for the simultaneous calculation of an entire chain of option strikes with remarkable speed ($O(N \log N)$ complexity).